St. Paul's Anglican Church, Vancouver: Liturgical developments

 Of all the developments, the most significant was the changing role of women.
 In 1976, the then Bishop of New Westminster, David Somerville, ordained women as priests for the first time in the diocese.
 In 1982, Eucharist was celebrated at St Paul's for the first time by a woman priest, Barbara Blakely.
 In 1990 a woman, Helen Patterson, was first appointed to the clerical staff, and she was succeeded as assistant priest by several other women.
 In 2013, Jessica Schaap became the first woman to be appointed rector.

+Following the tenure of Jessica Schaap, Philip Cochrane assumed liturgical leadership of the parish (2018–2024).
+His period of leadership coincided with the COVID-19 pandemic, during which in-person worship was curtailed and replaced by online services.
+This transition helped offset a temporary decline in membership.

+During the same period, the parish’s Advocacy Office was closed following the retirement of its long-serving director, Ellen Silvergieter.
+The closure was intended to allow for a review of the office’s future direction.
+A limited continuation of its mission has remained in the form of an income tax preparation service for former and prospective clients.

+Cochrane introduced the Centre for Spiritual Reimagination to the parish, a program already in operation in other diocesan contexts.
+The Centre organizes workshops and events that take place in the upper parish hall, where they share space with regular labyrinth walks and musical evenings.

+As of 2025, the parish has seen the addition of new Persian members, many of whom have been baptized and actively participate in parish life.
+The parish bulletin is now published in both English and Farsi.
+Outreach initiatives have also included after-service gatherings intended to help newcomers improve conversational English.

 Membership

 The church was built at a time when church attendance was normal practice, and attendance increased as the population increased.
 In 1914, for example, the number of Easter communicants (the customary criterion for Anglican membership) reached almost one thousand.
 The second church had been built to accommodate growing membership, and as late as 1928 the need for more seating remained a topic for debate.
 The next year, a proposal for a third, larger, church was prepared, but never implemented.

 The membership was largely (if not completely) of British origin.
 Until 1955, St Paul's was part of the Church of England in Canada, a body referred to in a brochure published in 1929 as “the Mother Church of the English-speaking race”.

 Since 1955, St Paul's has been part of the then renamed Anglican Church of Canada/l'Eglise anglicane du Canada.

 As the 1960s passed, membership fell (in step with those of all mainline churches in Canada) but became more diverse in terms of ethnic origin, maternal language, sexual orientation, gender identity, confessional upbringing, and social class.

 The film actress, Yvonne de Carlo sang in the choir when she was young.